About GAMIT

 Solar Ephemeris, Lunar Ephemeris, Nutation

-The GAMIT tables below (soltab, luntab, nutabl) are replaced in 2021 by JPL Small-Body Database
+The GAMIT tables below (soltab, luntab, nutabl) are no longer used: use instead JPL Small-Body Database

 JPL nbody tables (binary file)